Of Education: Influences from Renaissance humanism

-As Ainsworth points out, “Milton, like other genuine humanists, cared little for virtue apart from practice, or for talent without principle” (15).
-Milton's desire to marry scholarly pursuits to commitments of a professional and public nature is, as Ainsworth implies, an over-riding characteristic of Renaissance humanism (Witt 34).
-Briefly stated, the humanist educational agenda of the fifteenth and sixteenth centuries included “a clearer consciousness, among teachers and students, of education as a discipline for active life”, combined with "an insistence on the more extensive reading of ancient writers both classical and Christian as a means of securing this discipline" and "an attitude of severe and hostile criticism toward medieval education and culture" (Ainsworth 8).
+As Ainsworth points out, "Milton, like other genuine humanists, cared little for virtue apart from practice, or for talent without principle".
+Milton's desire to marry scholarly pursuits to commitments of a professional and public nature is, as Ainsworth implies, an over-riding characteristic of Renaissance humanism.
+Briefly stated, the humanist educational agenda of the fifteenth and sixteenth centuries included "a clearer consciousness, among teachers and students, of education as a discipline for active life", combined with "an insistence on the more extensive reading of ancient writers both classical and Christian as a means of securing this discipline" and "an attitude of severe and hostile criticism toward medieval education and culture".

 The changing demands of society

 The shift in educational concerns evident in the Renaissance was informed by the changing structure of society at this time.
-The ecclesiastical world of the Middle Ages, which was well served by its clerics, slowly gave way, in the sixteenth century, to a burgeoning bureaucratic world, served by the clerks who oiled the machinery of government, “keeping records, accounts, and correspondence” (Viswanathan 349).
+The ecclesiastical world of the Middle Ages, which was well served by its clerics, slowly gave way, in the sixteenth century, to a burgeoning bureaucratic world, served by the clerks who oiled the machinery of government, "keeping records, accounts, and correspondence".
 A linguistic and salvational emphasis in education was no longer tenable as the Puritans came to demand a general and practical education for their children.
-Education thus became concerned with "instilling into students a consciousness of themselves as national subjects" where moral concerns were public as well as private (Viswanathan 350).
-Milton's tractate fits well into this trajectory in its accommodation of education "to the needs of an age" (Ainsworth 42).
+Education thus became concerned with "instilling into students a consciousness of themselves as national subjects" where moral concerns were public as well as private.
+Milton's tractate fits well into this trajectory in its accommodation of education "to the needs of an age".